Setting Up Your Radio...

 For a good discussion and examples of manual programming for the ID-800, see AE7Q's ID-800 Usage page.

 MyCALL, UrCALL, RPT1 Call and RPT2 Call are the parameters we are going to set up.
-It is a good idea to program a memory channel for each person, system and combination of cross band or gateway options you plan to use.
+It is a good idea to set up a memory channel for each person, system and combination of cross band or gateway options you plan to use.
 This let's you get on the air quickly by having the necessary info already programmed in your radio... just turn to a memory channel and go.

 For details on programming your radio to use the various gateway features, see our Features page.